null

 If all looks good then measure from your middle point (half the Width) to your Center Point.
 Be sure to measure in a straight and level line, parallel with the floor.
 Height is shown in the bow rod drawing above.

 So that we can properly size your bow rod based on your wall measurements, we'll need to know your desired clearance.
 Clearance is the distance from the wall to the back of the rod.
 The most common clearance for a single rod is 3" but we can make any clearance needed.
-If you choose returns for your rod, please click here for more info.
+If you choose mitered French returns for your rod, please click here for more info.
+Bow rods are not available with curved French Returns.

 If using finials: